 When a man assaults his wife or other female partner, his violence toward her can be accurately characterized as a breach of the position of trust which he occupies.
 It is an aggravating factor.
 Men who assault their wives are abusing the power and control which they so often have over the women with whom they live.
-The vulnerability of many such women is increased by the financial and emotional situation in which they find themselves, which makes it difficult for them to escape.
+The vulnerability of many such women is increased by the financial and emotional situation in which they find themselves, which makes it difficult for them to escape.40 relatively minor in nature, or is an isolated incident, or whether there are other circumstances which make it desirable that the sentence not be such as to be counterproductive to the possibility that the family relationship will be preserved.42

 The most important goals of sentencing in these cases were stated to be general deterrence and denunciation.
-While rehabilitation and individual deterrence were also cited as goals of the sentencing process, they were seen to be of secondary importance.
-The judgment then went on to state that one must consider whether the assault is:
+While rehabilitation and individual deterrence were also cited as goals of the sentencing process, they were seen to be of secondary importance.41 The judgment then went on to state that one must consider whether the assault is: